noiseprotocol/noise_spec/noise.md

 A handshake pattern can be instantiated by **DH parameters** and **symmetric crypto parameters** to give a concrete protocol.
-An application using Noise must handle some **application responsibilities** on its own, such as indicating message lengths, and specifying a format for payload data that supports padding and extensibility.
+An application using Noise must handle some **application responsibilities** on its own, such as indicating message lengths, and specifying a format for payload data.

 3. Message format
 ===================